 Qualifying companies must:

-- Be registered to do business in Washington State
+- Be a registered business in Washington State

 Links and Resources

-More than 350 companies have used export vouchers to offset their exporting expenses.
-From mobile app developers and wakeboard manufacturers to remanufactured engine specialists and turnkey metalworkers, Washington State small businesses brought home more than $220 million in new export sales with assistance from this popular program, funded through the U.S. Small Business Administration’s State Trade Expansion Program (STEP).
+More than 900 companies have used export vouchers to offset their exporting expenses.
+From mobile app developers and wakeboard manufacturers to remanufactured engine specialists and turnkey metalworkers, Washington State small businesses brought home more than $750 million in new export sales with assistance from this popular program, State Trade Expansion Program (STEP), funded through a grant with the U.S. Small Business Administration.